cdrubin/purrs/README.md

 purrs offers a development harness for [OpenResty](https://openresty.org) and [Lua](https://www.lua.org/) driven by [Skaffold](https://skaffold.dev/), [Kustomize](https://kustomize.io/) and [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) inside a local [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).

 Phew, that is a lot of jargon!
-Put more simply, purrs plans to offer a friendly, modern and easy to work with place to get started with web development using the Lua language.
-As a developer harness purrs is using some of the more recent technologies for
+Put more simply, purrs plans to offer a friendly, modern and easy-to-work-with place to get started with web development using the Lua language.
+As a developer harness purrs is using some of the more recent technologies for connecting the a cache, database and web server together with immediate feedback.

 ---
 ### Install required tools